 No shareholder of any Tribal Law Corporation formed pursuant to this Ordinance shall be personally liable for the acts or debts of the corporation except that he or she may become personally liable by reason of his or her own acts or conduct.
-All shareholders of a Tribal Law Corporation must be (a) 100% owned by members of the Saginaw Chippewa Indian Tribe of Michigan, (b) 100% owned by the Tribe itself, (c) 100% owned by a wholly owned enterprise of the Tribe, if allowed by the governing documents of the enterprise, or (d) 100% owned by the Tribe and a wholly owned enterprise of the Tribe if allowed by the governing documents of the enterprise.
+All shareholders of a Tribal Law Corporation must be members of the Saginaw Chippewa Indian Tribe of Michigan.